benhj/knoxcrypt/README.md

 ----------------------------------------------

 TeaSafe is an experimental filesystem designed with encryption in mind.
-The whole filesystem is block-based in which the whole file system exists as an 'image' mounted to a user-specified mount-point.
+The whole filesystem is block-based, exising as a single 'image' that can be mounted to a user-specified mount-point.
 Rather than encrypting each file entry individually, the whole image is transformed using a variant of the XTEA algorithm.
 TeaSafe also incorporates an experimental
-'coffee mode' in which a 'hidden partition' can be specified at the time of image creation, and then subsequently mounted rather than the default directory.
+'coffee mode' in which a 'hidden partition' can be specified at the time of image creation.
+At the time of mounting, the user can choose to mount this rather than the default root folder.

 ### The TeaSafe image